(keep reading to learn what happened)

 If it doesn’t reopen, I will mark No Name Saloon as closed.

-You can see the June 1 2022 post about the temporary closure on the No Name Saloon Facebook page here:
+First off, you can see the June 1 2022 post about the temporary closure on the No Name Saloon Facebook page here:

 No Name Saloon is currently closed as we deal with some property issues.